 Find a comfortable position

-Tip: we open our windows to allow the fresh air to combine with the incense fragrance.
-This slightly dilutes the smoke and smell but keeps the relaxing effects.
+Tip: When using incense sticks or cones, we open our windows to allow the fresh air to combine with the smoke produced.
+This slightly dilutes the smoke but keeps the relaxing effects.
+However, when burning essential oils, resins, and botanicals (combined: Natural Incense), we don't open any windows.

 -